CorrieVS/PicoGK/Documentation/installation.md

 - If you are on Mac, [you can download it here.](https://visualstudio.microsoft.com/vs/mac/)
 - If you are on Windows, [you can download it here.](https://visualstudio.microsoft.com/vs/community/)
+- If you are on Ubuntu, [you can download it here.](https://snapcraft.io/code)

-When installing, make sure you enable C# support and desktop app development.
+When installing on Mac and Windows, make sure you enable C# support and desktop app development.
 You don't need anything else.

+### Install on Mac and Windows

 Open Visual Studio, and create a new "Console" application.